St Thomas' Church, was begun in the 1180s, when Jean de Gisors gave to Southwick Priory an acre of land for the building of a

 The church was originally owned by the Augustinian Priory of Southwick, who were a powerful force in the area at that time.

-It was attacked by the French in 1337 during the 100 Years War being damaged by incendiary attacks.
+The cathedral was attacked by the French in 1337 during the 100 Years War and was damaged by incendiary attacks.
+Further damage to the church tower was caused by cannon fire in the English Civil War during the Siege of Portsmouth.

 - Prosperity to all our benefactors.